Medicilon Logo

 Syngeneic Mouse Models

-The syngeneic mouse model tests the ability of model animals to fight cancer with their perfect immune system, as well as the therapeutic effects of immunotherapy.
+Syngeneic mouse models test the ability of animals to fight cancer with an intact immune system and is used to test the therapeutic effects of immunotherapy.
 We can provide various syngeneic models to test the effectiveness of drugs according to our clients' requirements.
-Typical orthotopic diseases include breast cancer, lung cancer, colon cancer, kidney cancer, diffuse large B-cell lymphoma (DLBCL), etc., with mice, rats and hamsters as test subjects.
+Typical orthotopic disease models include breast cancer, lung cancer, colon cancer, kidney cancer and diffuse large B-cell lymphoma (DLBCL), utilising mice, rats and hamsters as test subjects.

 Learn more